martinsik/google-chart-generator/README.md

-GoogleChartBundle v0.1.3
+GoogleChartGenerator v0.1.4 - dev
 ========================

-Bundle for comfy implementation of [Google Chart API](http://code.google.com/apis/chart/).
+Standalone library for easy implementation of [Google Chart API](http://code.google.com/apis/chart/).

 How does it look like
 ---------------------